elidupree/time-steward/README.md

 })
 ```

-Each Predictor has an associated Column – in this case, Ball.
+Each Predictor "watches" a specific associated Column – in this case, Ball.
 BallHitsWallPredictor will automatically be called whenever a Ball exists, for every Ball that exists.
 Furthermore, if there is any change to a field that was *examined* by the Predictor, this invalidates the prediction, so the system reruns the Predictor to determine the new collision time.

 If the prediction time arrives while the prediction is still valid, the **Event** happens.
 An Event is the only thing allowed to **change** field data.